-Direct student services include activities that promote a whole child approach to academic/learning, life/career, multicultural/global citizenship, and social/emotional development for each student.
-School counselors review access, attainment, and achievement data to inform their decisions about what activities they will deliver to create the most significant impact on student success.
+Direct student services include activities that support success for each student.
+School counselors review opportunity, achievement, attendance, and behavior data to inform their decisions about what activities they will deliver to create the most significant impact on student success.

-Direct student services are delivered in several ways: instruction, individual student planning, dropout prevention, and academic and non-academic supports.
+Direct student services are delivered in several ways: individual student planning, dropout prevention, instruction, and academic and non-academic supports.
 Through each of these direct services, the school counselor and students work together toward a specific goal.
 Direct student services are delivered through the following program delivery methods:

-- Plan for College and Career Readiness (53E-2-304) means a plan developed by a student and the student's parent, in consultation with the school counselor that: - is initiated at the beginning of grade 7; - identifies a student's skills and objectives; - maps out a strategy to guide a student's course selection; and - o links a student to post-secondary options, including higher education and careers.
+- Plan for College and Career Readiness (53E-2-304) means a plan developed by a student and the student's parent/guardian in consultation with the school counselor that: - is initiated at the beginning of grade 7; - o identifies a student's skills, accomplishments, strengths, and objectives; - maps out a strategy to guide a student's course selection; and - o links a student to postsecondary options, including higher education and careers. - Please Note: Although the formal Plan for College and Career Readiness is not initiated until grade 7, the Plan for College and Career Readiness process includes a K-6 experience in which school counselors provide exposure to future educational and career opportunities.
+School counselors help students establish a foundation in academic achievement that opens doors of opportunity beginning in 7th grade.